aniket-somwanshi/crowdfunding-platform/README.md

-# CrowdFunding using MEAN stack and MySQL database
+# CrowdFunding webapp using MEAN stack and MySQL database